commercionetwork/commercionetwork/docs/nodes/validator-node-handling.md

 ## Downtime rules
 The node can only stay offline for a certain amount of time.
-In the case of **Commercio Network** this period has been fixed at 10,000 blocks lost, approximately corresponding to 17/18 hours.
+In the case of **Commercio Network** this period has been fixed at 19,000 blocks lost, approximately corresponding to 27/28 hours.
-Validator must validate at least 5% of the 10,000 blocks.
+Validator must validate at least 5% of a window of 20000 blocks, i.e. 19000 blocks.
-If the node remains offline or fails to produce blocks for a period longer than the limit, it will incur slashing, i.e. an immediate loss of a certain amount of the staked tokens.
+If the node remains offline or fails to produce blocks for a period longer than the limit, it will incur slashing, i.e. an immediate loss of a certain amount of the staked tokens and the exit from the active validator set
 **For "Commercio Network" the slashing percentage for downtime is set at `1%`.**

 ## Double sign rules